danae/hku-makerskills/README.md

 ### Access the Pi on Windows

-First install the latest Raspbian Jessie from the Raspberry Pi website and update the packages (using `sudo apt update` and `sudo apt upgrade`).
+First install the latest Raspbian Stretch from the Raspberry Pi website and update the packages (using `sudo apt update` and `sudo apt upgrade`).
 Now to access the Pi on a Windows machine, take the following steps:

 1. Boot into the Pi using a display and keyboard.
 2. Make sure an SSH server is running (use `raspi-config` to enable).